gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-lighting-directional.md

 Drag the points around, if you get them exactly opposite of each other you'll the dot product is -1.
 If they are at the same spot exactly the dot product is 1.

 How is that useful?
-Well if know what direction the surface of our 3d object is facing and we know the direction the light is shining then we can just take the dot product of them and it will give us a number 1 of the light is pointing directly at the surface and -1 if they are pointing directly opposite.
+Well if we know what direction the surface of our 3d object is facing and we know the direction the light is shining then we can just take the dot product of them and it will give us a number 1 of the light is pointing directly at the surface and -1 if they are pointing directly opposite.